jcbrand/opensesame/README.rst

 TODO
 ----

-* Add ability to generate new file
+* Ability to generate new file
-* Add ability to add new passwords
+* Ability to add new passwords (auto-generate with pwgen)